VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 will become faster at identifiying how to implement the pattern in specific circumstances and improve the accuracy of our estimates.

-The development team also found that test-driven development (TDD) techniques were less useful in identifying how to implement parts of the system than we have come to expect.
-In a more traditional project, TDD can often help to uncover the best way to approach a particular problem: in this project, the team found they had to rely more on modelling, discussing on the whiteboard, and spiking to design particular pieces of the system.
+Another comment from the development team relates to their experiences of using test-driven development (TDD) techniques on this project to create the unit and integration tests included in the sample code.
+Some of our team have found on other projects that formulating tests helps to clarify the design and also uncover the best approach to implementing specific functionality.
+In this project we found that formulating these tests did not provide the expected benefit of helping to uncover optimal implementation approaches: therefore, we found we had to rely more on modelling, discussing on the whiteboard, and spiking to design particular pieces of the system.

 > **MarkusPersona:** The CQRS pattern is conceptually simple: the devil
 > is in the details.